 DANGER - FLAMMABLE LIQUIDS - NO SMOKING - KEEP FIRE AWAY

-How Are You Storing Class 3 Liquids?
+How are You Storing Class 3 Liquids?

 Thanks for reading our post highlighting the flammable liquids storage requirements for Australian workplaces.
 As we’ve mentioned, it’s crucial that flammable liquids are stored in a safe, compliant manner to prevent incidents such as property damage, environmental pollution and human harm.